thundergolfer/thundergolfer.github.io/_drafts/2017-07-07-a-foundational-result-in-machine-learning.md

 > a perceptron can implement a mapping from 2N, N-dimensional, input vectors to arbitrary N-dimensional binary output vectors...

 Time to consider this bit of the passage.
 Fixing **N** at `5` for simplicity and brevity, we have our "arbitrary N-dimensional binary output vectors" looking like this `[0, 1, 1, 1, 1]` or this `[0, 1, 1, 0, 0]`.
 Each one of these output vectors can be one of 2<sup>5</sup> combinations.
 Thus the entropy of any single input-output pair is `5`, the logarithm of the number of possibilities.
-Being able to know the outcome of a variable with `5` bits of entropy gives you 5 bits of information.
-Our network can supposedly implement a mapping for 10 of these (2N), so the information of this network is `50` bits.
+Being able to know the outcome of a variable with `5` bits of entropy gives you `5` bits of information.
+Our network can supposedly implement a mapping for `10` (2N) of these, so the information of this network is `50` bits.

 Where `N = 5`, number of outcomes (B) is 2<sup>2N<sup>2</sup></sup> = 2<sup>2*5<sup>2</sup></sup> = 2<sup>50</sup>.
 The entropy is thus `50`, and so a neural network that can collapse the uncertainty about `10` 5-dimensional binary vectors with an `input->output` mapping stores `50` bits.
 How many parameters are in this network? `5 * 5 = 25`.
 So that's `2` bits per parameter.
 Nice!